-South west London campaigners join more than half a million demonstrators demanding people’s vote on Brexit
+South west London campaigners join more than 500,000 demonstrators demanding people’s vote on Brexit

-Campaigners and MPs from south west London joined at least 670,000 people marching in central London today demanding a referendum on a final Brexit deal.
+Campaigners and MPs from south west London joined at least 670,000 people marching in central London today to demand a referendum on a final Brexit deal.

-The larger than expected crowd set off at midday from Hyde Park before holding a rally in Parliament Square.
+The larger than expected crowd set off from Hyde Park at midday and held a rally in Parliament Square.

-A number of MPs representing their constituencies attended the march including Liberal Democrat leader and MP for Twickenham, Sir Vince Cable.
+A number of MPs representing their constituencies attended the march including Liberal Democrat leader and Twickenham MP Sir Vince Cable.

 Sir Vince said: “There is no deal better than the one we have now: it is better for Britain and better for Europe.”